hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 To accurately model sequencing counts, we need to generate accurate estimates of within-group variation (variation between replicates of the same sample group) for each gene.
 With only a few (3-6) replicates per group, the **estimates of variation for each gene are often unreliable**.

-To address this problem, DESeq2 **shares information across genes** to generate more accurate estimates of variation based on the mean expression level of the gene using a method called 'shrinkage'. **DESeq2 assumes that genes with similar expression levels have similar dispersion.**
+To address this problem, DESeq2 **shares information across genes** to generate more accurate estimates of variation based on the mean expression level of the gene using a method called 'shrinkage'. **DESeq2 assumes that genes with similar expression levels should have similar dispersion.**

 **Estimating the dispersion for each gene separately:**

-DESeq2 estimates the dispersion for each gene based on the gene's expression level (mean counts of replicates) and variance.
+DESeq2 estimates the dispersion for each gene based on the gene's expression level (mean counts of within-group replicates) and variance.

 ### Step 3: Fit curve to gene-wise dispersion estimates